MatteoRizzo96/LIPsPredictor/docs/Report.md

 The LIPs predictor preprocesses both the dataset and the input example by:

 1. Filling missing values with the median of the feature;
+2. Applying One Hot Encoding to categorical features;
-2. Scaling the features in range [0,1];
+3. Scaling the features in range [0,1];
-3. Applying a sliding window of configurable width.
+4. Applying a sliding window of configurable width.

 #### Balancing